trandrew24/FitU-Project/SwiftUITutorial.md

 ## Overview
 SwiftUI is a user interface toolkit that makes Swift easier to use.
 SwiftUI allows users to code app for apple products with using less amount of code.
 In collaboration with a UX Designer, Andrew and I wanted to create an app that helps beginners who are looking to start their fitness journey.
 Our app creates a personalized workout program that caters towards our users' wants and needs.
-The app allows beginners to refer to videos in order to learn how to correctly use form and equipment thus allowing tusers' to confidently workout with the correct knowledge.
+The app allows beginners to refer to videos in order to learn how to correctly use form and equipment thus allowing users' to confidently workout with the correct knowledge.
 App demo
 #1: Screens that welcome users to the app.